prisma/specs/schema/Readme.md

 ## Model Block

 Models are the high-level entities of our business.
 They are the nouns: the User, the Comment, the Post and the Tweet.

-Models may be backed by different datasources:

-- In postgres, a model is a table
-- In mongodb, a model is a collection
-- In REST, a model is a resource

 Here's an example of the Model block: